apache/logging-log4cxx/src/site/markdown/concepts.md

 Thus, it is possible to configure a logger and then to retrieve the same instance somewhere else in the code without passing around references.
-In fundamental contradiction to biological parenthood, where parents always preceed their children, Log4cxx loggers can be created and configured in any order.
+In fundamental contradiction to biological parenthood, where parents always precede their children, Log4cxx loggers can be created and configured in any order.
 In particular, a "parent" logger will find and link to its descendants even if it is instantiated after them.

 ## Requests {#requests}

-Logging requests are made by invoking a method of a logger instance, preferrably through the use of LOG4CXX\_INFO or similar macros which support short-circuiting if the threshold is not satisfied and use of the insertion operator (\<\<) in the message parameter.
+Logging requests are made by invoking a method of a logger instance, preferably through the use of LOG4CXX\_INFO or similar macros which support short-circuiting if the threshold is not satisfied and use of the insertion operator (\<\<) in the message parameter.